spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ### I want the user to tap a button before talking

 After the pipeline is started, call `pipeline.activate()` in the action of whatever button you want to activate the microphone.
-This skips the wakeword step of the pipeline and starts the Automatic Speech Recognition (ASR) component directly.
+This skips the wake word step of the pipeline and starts the Automatic Speech Recognition (ASR) component directly.
 ASR will stop automatically after the user is silent for a few seconds (how _many_ seconds is one of the configuration parameters we hinted at earlier) or after a preconfigured timeout is reached, but if you need to stop listening immediately for any reason, call `pipeline.deactivate()`.
 You can then call `pipeline.activate()` to start ASR again or `pipeline.stop()` to shut the pipeline down completely.

 Note that, as we mentioned earlier, the very first time you start a speech pipeline, the microphone is activated, so your user will be presented with permissions modals for the microphone and speech recognition; you may want to plan for this in your designs.

-### I want to use a wakeword
+### I want to use a wake word

-If you want your app to be controllable purely by voice, you need a wakeword — a word (or short phrase) that tells your app "the next thing the user says is meant for you".
-Spokestack comes with a default wakeword ("Spokestack", believe it or not), and that's enabled just by changing the pipeline profile enum in the `SpeechPipeline` we just set up.
+If you want your app to be controllable purely by voice, you need a wake word — a word (or short phrase) that tells your app "the next thing the user says is meant for you".
+Spokestack comes with a default wake word ("Spokestack", believe it or not), and that's enabled just by changing the pipeline profile enum in the `SpeechPipeline` we just set up.
 Try changing `.vadTriggerAppleSpeech` to `.appleWakewordAppleSpeech` in that Spokestack configuration example.
-Then, to begin listening for the default wakeword "Spokestack", just call `pipeline.start()`.
+Then, to begin listening for the default wake word, "Spokestack", just call `pipeline.start()`.

 ## Understanding your users